dburger/algorithms/merge-k-sorted-lists/README.md

 ### Merge one at a time

-This solution merges in pairs at a time, much like the typical merge two sorted lists problems.
+This solution merges in one list at a time, much like the typical merge two sorted lists problems.
 It is faster than the above solution in practice but is still not a good performer.

 The time complexity of this solution is O(m * n) where m is the number of lists and n is the total number of nodes.
 The space complexity is O(1) as we merge